-From 1st January 2018, this threshold of 100 000 CHF will concern the global turnover of the company.
-From the first euro in Switzerland, if your turnover exceeds 100 000 CHF, you will be subject to the Swiss VAT.
+As of 1st January 2018, this threshold of 100,000 CHF will apply to the global turnover of the company.
+From the first euro in Switzerland, if your global turnover exceeds 100,000 CHF, you will be subject to the Swiss VAT.

-When filing out your declaration, it is important to note in which country the services or/and goods are provided.
+When filing out your declarations, it is important to indicate in which country the services or/and goods are provided.

-On the 29th of September 2016, Swiss Houses of Parlement revised the VAT legislation.
-As a result, apart from the VAT identification threshold, several other changes have been made:
+On 29th September 2016, the Swiss Houses of Parliament revised the VAT legislation.
+As a result, apart from the VAT identification threshold, several other changes have been implemented:

-- VAT will be applied on e-books and online medias at the rate of 2,5%
+- VAT will be applied on e-books and online medias at a 2,5% rate

 - VAT for selling artworks and antiquities will change